 Escape from Tarkov has been available since July 2017 and has come a long way since then.
 It’s been constantly developed and updated by BattleState Games, and is turning into something very special indeed having exploded in popularity through some genius marketing on Twitch.

 I’ve been playing it since late 2018 and have put in a ridiculous amount of time in it- I’m not exactly sure how much as the stats are reset each wipe, but the last time I checked I was at over 100 hours in the last wipe alone.
 What?!?!
 Don’t look at me like that….

 So given that, I decided it was time to start pulling my experience together into a guide that will hopefully stop people making some of the mistakes I made during my early Tarkov life, and bridge some of the middle ground between newbie and pro.

 It helps though to understand why Tarkov is such a great game.
 One of these reasons is that it generates truly memorable experiences like the one I had just the other day.

 As you may have gathered from my review, I quite like PUBG.
 Having got my first Chicken Dinner not so long ago, I finally think I’m in a position to write some hints and tips and to share some of my more successful strategies.
-This will end up being a 4-part piece (probably) where I’ll cover some general information and tips, before I move onto the start, middle and end of each game and the strategies that I’ve found that…

 There comes a time in everyone’s gaming life when their machine of choice decides to call it a day and ascends to the heavens.
 For some this could be 20 years after buying your first Gameboy or in my case 8 years after buying my HP laptop.
 It had served me well in that time, but I now desperately needed an upgrade.